GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 keytool -genkey -keyalg RSA -keysize 2048 -v -keystore keystore.jks -alias kid-2s3d5-f5-6f5-f4dd4
 ```

-This command will prompt to enter password.
-Whichever password you have entered, this same password you need to configure `key_store_password` at jans custom script configuration.
+This command will prompt you to enter a password.
+Whichever password you have entered, this same password you need to configure `key_store_password` at janssen custom script configuration.

-`<kid-unique-string>` is your kid which you need it for jans-passport  `keyId` config. `keystore.jks` need it to configure `key_store_file` property at jans custom script configuration.
+`<kid-unique-string>` is your kid which you need it for jans-passport  `keyId` config. `keystore.jks` need it to configure `key_store_file` property at janssen custom script configuration.

 ```
 # JKS to PKCS#12